ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - Run the playbook ``$ ansible-playbook -i hosts testmodule.yml``

-This can be pretty high level and is useful for seeing how Ansible runs with the new module end to end but there are better ways to test out the module as shown below.
+This can be pretty high level and is useful for seeing how Ansible runs with the new module end to end: but there are better ways to test out the module as shown below.